Merging salty pretzel dough with cheese & pepperoni for your newest favorite snack!

 Ingredients

-- 3/4 cup plus 2 tablespoon warm water
+- 3/4 cup plus 2 tablespoons warm water

 - 1 cup unfed sourdough starter, straight from the refrigerator